-- 1. Confirming permission from the academic assessor regarding which AI tools can be used in writing a report. - 2.
-Ensuring that any AI-suggested changes are correct and accurately reflect the writer's ideas. - 3.
+- Confirming permission from the academic assessor regarding which AI tools can be used. - Ensuring that any Al-suggested changes are correct and accurately reflect the writer's ideas. - 3.
 By submitting, the writer is declaring all ideas in the report are their own-see Chapter 6 Writer's own work and Chapter 7 What is plagiarism. - 4.
 Adding an acknowledgement statement following the reference list.